folio-org/okapi/doc/guide.md

 ```

 The response just echoes its parameters, but notice that we get back a header
+`X-Okapi-Token: dummyJwt.eyJzdWIiOiJwZXRlciIsInRlbmFudCI6InRlc3RsaWIifQ==.sig`.
-`X-Okapi-Token: testlib:peter:6f9e37fbe472e570a7e5b4b0a28140f8`.
-We are not
-supposed to worry about what that header contains, but we can see that the
+We are not supposed to worry about what that header contains, but we can see its
-tenant ID and the user ID are there, and that there is some kind of crypto
+format is almost as you would expect from a JWT: Three parts separated by dots,
+first a header, then a base-64 encoded payload, and finally a signature.
+The
+header and signature would normally be base-64 encoded as well, but the simple
+test-auth module skips that part, to make a distinct that can not be mistaken
+as a real JWT.
+The payload is indeed base-64 encoded, and if you decode it, you
+see that it will contain a Json structure with the user id and the tenant id,
-stuff to ensure things are right.
-A real-life auth module is free to put other
+and nothing much else.
+A real-life auth module would of course put more stuff
+in the JWT, and sign it with some strong crypto.
+But that should make no
-stuff in the token too.
-All Okapi's users need to know is how do we get a token,
+difference Okapi's users, all they need to know is how do we get a token,
 and how to pass it on in every request.
 Like this:

 ```
 curl -D - -w '\n' \
    -H "X-Okapi-Tenant: testlib" \
-   -H "X-Okapi-Token: testlib:peter:6f9e37fbe472e570a7e5b4b0a28140f8" \
+   -H "X-Okapi-Token: dummyJwt.eyJzdWIiOiJwZXRlciIsInRlbmFudCI6InRlc3RsaWIifQ==.sig" \
    http://localhost:9130/testb

 HTTP/1.1 200 OK